Nicholas Georgescu-Roegen: Settling in the United States, years at Vanderbilt University

 During his years at Vanderbilt University, Georgescu-Roegen pursued an impressive academic career.
 He held numerous visiting appointments and research fellowships across the continents, and served as editor of a range of academic journals, including the Econometrica.
 He received several academic honours, including the distinguished Harvie Branscomb Award, presented in 1967 by his employer, Vanderbilt University.
 In 1971, the very same year his magnum opus was published, he was honoured as Distinguished Fellow of the American Economic Association.

-In the early-1960s, Georgescu-Roegen had Herman Daly as a student.
-Daly later went on to become a leading ecological economist as well as the economists profession's most faithful, persistent and influential proponent of the economics of Georgescu-Roegen.
-However, Georgescu-Roegen, for his part, would later turn critical of his student's work (see below).
+In the early 1960s, Georgescu-Roegen had Herman Daly as a student.
+Daly later went on to become a leading ecological economist as well as the economics profession's most faithful, persistent and influential proponent of the economics of Georgescu-Roegen.
+However, Georgescu-Roegen, for his part, would later become critical of his student's work (see below).

 The publication of Georgescu-Roegen's magnum opus in 1971 did not trigger any immediate debates in the mainstream of the economics profession, and the only review in a leading mainstream journal warned the readers against the "incorrect statements and philosophical generalisations" made by the author; but Georgescu-Roegen did receive four favourable reviews from heterodox, evolutionary economists.

 Meadows was the director of the Club of Rome project at MIT in 1970–72.

 Through the 1970s, Georgescu-Roegen had a short-lived cooperation with the Club of Rome.
 Whereas Georgescu-Roegen's own magnum opus went largely unnoticed by mainstream (neoclassical) economists, the report on The Limits to Growth, published in 1972 by the Club of Rome, created something of a stir in the economics profession.
 In the heated controversies that followed the report, Georgescu-Roegen found himself largely on the same side as the club, and opposed to the mainstream economists.
 Teaming up with a natural ally, he approached the club and became a member there.
 Georgescu-Roegen's theoretical work came to influence the club substantially.
 One other important result of the cooperation was the publication of the pointed and polemical article on Energy and Economic Myths, where Georgescu-Roegen took issue with mainstream economists and various other debaters.
 This article found a large audience through the 1970s.
 Later, the cooperation with the club waned: Georgescu-Roegen reproached the club for not adopting a definite anti-growth political stance; he was also sceptical of the club's elitist and technocratic fashion of attempting to monitor and guide global social reality by building numerous abstract computer simulations of the world economy, and then publish all the findings to the general public.
 In the early-1980s, the parties finally split up.